kanika4000/Hangman-ninja/README.md

              3.Word Definitions:<br>
                    Display the definition of the secret word after the game ends.<br>
                    This feature can be educational and help players learn new words.<br>
+             4.Adding a timer:
+                   Once the timer function has been created,it can be added to the hangman game.This can be done by calling the timer function at the start of the game an checking its value at each iteration of game.<br>
    # Version1:<br>
              In this version1,the player does not got the feedback when user the player guess wrong word also there is no user interaction.
              Also,you could add a simple graphical representation of the hangman game.For Example:Different parts of the hangman game for each incorrect